utm-cssc/website/content/docs/unified-calendar.md

 ### Calendar Event Data

-The events data required by the Vuetify calendar is in following format:
+The event data required by the Vuetify calendar is in following format:

 ```
 {